-Canada might be an ocean apart but its a must visit for all F1 Fans.
+Canada might be an ocean apart but its a must-visit for all F1 Fans.

 A new Paddock Club building was built in 2019 and its quite a sight to behold!

 The Circuit is located on an Island on Saint Lawrence River, minutes away from Downtown Montreal.
-It can house upto 300000 spectators over a weekend and its proximity to a city ensures that there aren't too many challenges with regards to commute ( more on that later ).
+It can house up to 300000 spectators over a weekend and its proximity to a city ensures that there aren't too many challenges with regards to commuting ( more on that later ).
 Montreal itself becomes a big party destination with events happening all over the city, exotic supercars plying up and down the streets all night, fans socializing at roadside pubs and eateries..it can get quite crowded, even for pedestrians!
-The police and the local authorities ensure that law and order is maintained throughout and kudos to the locals for being ever so respectful to their visitors.
+The police and the local authorities ensure that law and order are maintained throughout and kudos to the locals for being ever so respectful to their visitors.
 There a few good eateries that tend to shut fairly early in the evening so one must plan for their dinner accordingly!

 Closest Airports :

-Pierre-Elliot Trudeau International Airport ( YUL ), is a major International Hub with airline connections to Asia, Middle East and Europe.
+Pierre-Elliot Trudeau International Airport ( YUL ), is a major International Hub with airline connections to Asia, the Middle East and Europe.

 Montreal is also well connected to multiple cities in USA with airports in New York, Newark and Washington DC offering the shortest flight time of about 90 minutes.
 These cities are major hubs for Airlines from the Middle East, the Far East and Down Under.
-However do note that Immigration formalities would have to be completed on either side if one opts to fly this route.
+However, do note that Immigration formalities would have to be completed on either side if one opts to fly this route.

 I flew Emirates to New York ( JFK ) and then later flew to Montreal ( YUL ) from Newark ( EWR ) on United Airlines.